 - ♦ Click OK to close the Sharing dialog box. - 8 Optionally, click the Run Query Now button on the toolbar.
 Running the query from within the Query dialog box allows you to test your query.
 A search results dialog box will display all items from the database that match your query.
-If the results do not match your expectations, modify the query. - 9 Optionally, click the Create Outline Report button in the toolbar.
-Since queries are most often used to create Outline Reports, this button provides a shortcut to that feature.
+If the results do not match your expectations, modify the query. - Since queries are most often used to create Outline Reports, this button provides a shortcut to that feature.

 The new query is automatically saved and entered as a header in a new Outline Report.
-(This option is not available on Queries created from within Outline Reports.) - 10 Save the new query by clicking Save and Close or by choosing File>Save.
+(This option is not available on Queries created from within Outline Reports.)